pdf-raku/Font-FreeType-raku/docs/Font/FreeType/Face.md

 ### descender()

-The depth below the baseline of the 'bottom' of the font's glyphs, scaled to the current size of the face.
+The depth below the baseline of the 'bottom' of the font's glyphs.
 Actually represents the distance moving up from the baseline, so usually negative.

 ### family-name()